 Then, pair the OBD scanner to your phone using Bluetooth and open the scanner’s mobile app on your phone.

-Upon first-time use, the attached reader or mobile app will require vehicle data such as make, model, and year of manufacture.
+Upon first-time use, the attached car code reader or mobile app will require vehicle data such as make, model, and year of manufacture.

 Which Codes Do OBD2 Scanners Read?

 To perform diagnostics on your vehicle, the scan tool must first read your car’s error memory.
 Afterward, the OBD scanner accesses the vehicle control unit and analyzes the data.
 Most data may not be relevant, but the system typically scans all data.

 When the scan has concluded, the scan tool will produce a list of error codes that are currently affecting the vehicle.
 Some error codes can be ambiguous, in which case, you may still need to visit a workshop.